kinecosystem/partners-docs/docs/api/NATIVE_EARN.md

 *To request payment for a user who has completed an Earn offer:*

 1. Create a JWT that represents an Earn offer signed by you, using the header and payload templates below.
+(See [Generating the JWT Token](api/README.md#generating-the-jwt-token) for more details about JWT structure).

     **JWT header:**
     ```